raghvendrashrinet/FullStack_CI/MultiEnv-real‑world CI-CD/Concept.md

 > [!NOTE]
 > 👉 In real companies, this pattern is standard: developers push to develop → staging namespace; QA validates; merge to main → production namespace.
 ---
+#### How to Configure Approval Gates in Platforms
+GitHub Actions:
+- Go to Settings > Environments. --> Create `production` environment
+- Check `Required reviewers` and add the specific users or teams
+- When pipeline runs deploy-prod with environment,automatically pauses the run and notifies the approvers.

+AzureDevops
+ - Pipelines > Environments > Select the production environmen > Click Approvals and checks $\rightarrow$ Approvals> Add approvers

+---